1948

 The serial number 1 of the first edition cast by Rudier in 1947 was part of the seminal exhibition of the new art of Giacometti opened by Matisse in New York on January 19, 1948.
 This bronze with brown patina 57 x 72 x 3.5 cm passed at Christie's on June 24, 2014, from a lower estimate of £ 10M.

-A bronze of La Main in the same dimension with brown and green patina cast by Rudier in March 1948 was sold for $ 26M including premium by Christie's on May 4, 2010, lot 30, from a lower estimate of $ 10M.
+A bronze of La Main in the same dimension with brown and green patina cast by Rudier in March 1948 was sold for $ 26M from a lower estimate of $ 10M by Christie's on May 4, 2010, lot 30.

 1947 is his great year of creativity, including L'homme qui marche (walking man) who was to remain his most powerful work, the masterpiece of the derision of man in his loneliness.